adammichaelwood/odk-docs/shared-src/docs-tech-guide.rst

             (odkenv) /odk/docs/ > pip install -r requirements.txt

    The first command `upgrades pip`_ itself to the latest version.
-   Then second checks :file:`requirements.txt` and installs everything listed in it.
+   The second checks :file:`requirements.txt` and installs everything listed in it.
    This will take several moments.

    .. _upgrades pip: https://pip.pypa.io/en/stable/installing/#upgrading-pip